yatin-sammal/Voice-Assistant-using-livekit/README.md

 ## Additional Modifications (Opitional)

 ### Chaning the Open Source Model
  As mentioned eariler I use the **Groq LLaMA 3.2-11B Vision Preview** model for person based detection and decriptions.
-Using the same grok api we can also choose the more powerful model **Groq LLaMA 3.2-90B Vision Preview**, which use 90B paramter.
+Using the same groq api we can also choose the more powerful model **Groq LLaMA 3.2-90B Vision Preview**, which use 90B paramter.
 This can be done by modifiying the `initialization.py` file in the `Initialization` class under the method `setting_open_llm()` from `"llama-3.2-11b-vision-preview"` to `"llama-3.2-90b-vision-preview"`.

  ![Alt Text](images/pic1.png)